 Washington child support cases are very complicated.
 If you and your child’s other parents are separating, a child support order will most likely be a part of your divorce settlement.
 To seek qualified legal representation, consult an experienced Seattle child support attorney.

 At Law Offices of Shana E. Thompson, we have years of combined experience helping parents deal with child support issues in the Seattle area.
-To arrange a free consultation, call our experienced Washington family law attorneys at (206) 712-2756.
+To arrange your first consultation, call our experienced Washington family law attorneys at (206) 712-2756.
 Law Offices of Shana E. Thompson represents clients throughout Seattle, WA, King County and the surrounding cities of Algona, Auburn, Bellevue, and Renton.